codio/knowledge/source/instructors/setupcourses/course-revoke-sudo-access.rst

 Revoke sudo access for all assignments in the course
 ====================================================

-The **Revoke sudo access** is used to prevent students from being able to install any unauthorised software packages in all assignments in the course.
+The **Revoke sudo access** s used to prevent students from installing unauthorized software packages in any assignment in a course.

 To revoke sudo access, follow these steps: